Having a baby is such an exciting time but we all know that there is some major pain involved. Many women opt for an Epidural to relieve this pain.

 But there’s plenty to learn about Epidurals before you go into the hospital.
 Me?
 I was clueless and I now know that I should have done my research.

 Epidurals have Pros and Cons and it’s important to know what you’re in for.
 So let’s take a look!

-By the way, some of my posts contain affiliate links and some don’t.
-This helps support our blog at no extra cost to you.
-Thanks!
+By the way, some of my posts contain affiliate links at no cost to you.

 12 Epidural Side Effects You Need To Know About

 Your Epidural Won’t Happen The Second You Need It

 When you get to the point where you feel like you absolutely need an Epidural, like 10 minutes ago, they’re gonna make you wait.
 It usually takes 45 minutes but can take as long as an Hour and A Half.
 Yikes!

 Just like everything else in a hospital they have to order the procedure, do the paperwork, and then you have to wait your turn.

 So that’s something you should consider.
 When they do get around to giving you one the relief is SO sweet.
 You are able to enjoy the experience so I think it’s worth it.

 As I was saying, the relief is sweet and it often starts right away.
 So at least you don’t have to wait any longer once they do the procedure.